Finger on the Trigger (film)

 Finger on the Trigger (also known as Blue Lightning) is a 1965 Western film directed by Sidney W. Pink and starring Rory Calhoun.
 It was distributed on VHS by Troma Entertainment.

+Premise

 At the end of the American Civil War, a group of discharged federal troops travel west to California to settle the free land offered by the US Government to honorably discharged veterans.
 These veterans clash with a band of renegade Confederates in a deserted town in Oklahoma.

 Production

+The film was financed off the back of the success of Lex Barker's Westerns.
+The script was written in 12 days.
+It was an Italian-Spanish co production.

 The film was meant to star Victor Mature but he pulled out.
 Pink later sued Mature.
+He was paid $25,000.
+According to Sidney Pink, Mature went on a drunken bender when the actor arrived in London and missed the first three weeks of filming.
+Mature turned up and demanded to be paid his entire fee and the filmmakers refused.
+Mature was replaced with Rory Calhoun who shot all his scenes in eight days.

+Reception

+Pink said the film was a "smash hit in Europe and did extremely well in the states".